awsdocs/amazon-s3-userguide/doc_source/access-control-best-practices.md

 For information about S3 Versioning, see [Using versioning in S3 buckets](Versioning.md)\.
 For information about Object Lock, see [Using S3 Object Lock](object-lock.md)\.

 **Object lifecycle management for cost efficiency**
-To manage your objects so that they are stored cost effectively throughout their lifecycle, you can pair lifecycle policies with object versioning\.
-Lifecycle policies define actions that you want S3 to take during an object's lifetime\.
-For example, you can create a lifecycle policy that will transition objects to another storage class, archive them, or delete them after a specified period of time\.
-You can define a lifecycle policy for all objects or a subset of objects in the bucket by using a shared prefix or tag\.
+To manage your objects so that they are stored cost effectively throughout their lifecycle, you can pair lifecycle configurations with object versioning\.
+Lifecycle configurations define actions that you want S3 to take during an object's lifetime\.
+For example, you can create a lifecycle configuration that will transition objects to another storage class, archive them, or delete them after a specified period of time\.
+You can define a lifecycle configuration for all objects or a subset of objects in the bucket by using a shared prefix or tag\.

 For more information, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.